A Speeding Problem: Traffic Law in Belleville, IL

 Going to court could mean reduced penalties, in some cases

 There are many different ways in which a driver can approach defending against the speeding ticket.
 Sometimes, the radar gun used to time speed had not received adequate maintenance or calibration prior to the citation.
 That could impact the legal viability of the ticket.
-Other times, factors related to the officer operating the gun could protect you from the consequences of a speeding ticket.
+Other times, a traffic law attorney can identify factors related to the officer operating the gun could protect you from the consequences of a speeding ticket.

 Even if there are no mitigating factors that get your ticket thrown out of court, defending against the ticket could benefit you.
 It is possible for the judge in the case to offer you a plea to a less serious offense that has a smaller fine or less of an impact on your driving record.
 That could protect you from insurance issues and other social costs related to speeding tickets.